compromise-evident/prime-gap-RNG/README.md

 text bytes for visual.
-For values over much over 200 digits, the formula yields bit occurrences of much greater equality.
+For values over much over 200 digits, the formula yields bit occurrences of much greater equivalence.
 And that is desirable.

 <br>
 <br>